 A: It depends on the funds allotted to our budget from the grants GRO receives from Dean of Student Life.
-For Fall 2011, for example, we expected to give away up to 12 awards.
+We usually give ~30 awards every year.

 Q: Can I apply for a travel grant if I’m not presenting at the conference?

 A: No. Travel grants are intended for graduate students who will be contributors at the conference.
 Priority is given first to students giving talks, followed by poster presentations.

 Q: Can I use travel grants towards a workshop?

 A: That depends on what you mean by a workshop.
 In some fields, workshops are mini conferences where work is presented and published.
 In that case, probably.
 Otherwise, the main purpose of travel grants is to help graduate students present their work.
 So, no, you can’t.

 Q: I received a GRO travel grant last semester.
 Am I eligible for a travel grant this semester?

 A: No graduate student may receive more than one travel grant per academic year.
 If you received a travel grant in the spring semester, you ARE eligible to apply for a travel grant for the following fall semester, provided your department remains eligible for travel grants.

 Q: How does the review process work?